A Blog by: Lauri Beekmann

 Secretary General for the Nordic Alcohol and Drug Policy Network (NordAN)March 13, 2016

 Which is the best practice country when we think of alcohol policy and reducing alcohol consumption?
-Is it Norway, where alcohol availability is lowest in Europe or is it Italy where similar results have been reached with different influences?
-In both countries the per capita alcohol consumption is around 6 litres.
+Is it Norway, where alcohol availability is lowest in Europe, or is it Italy where similar results have been reached with different influences?
+In both countries, the per capita alcohol consumption is around 6 litres.
 Estonia, for instance, has it at 12 litres.
-So, which one should be an example to a small Baltic country which has long struggled with alcohol related harm?
+In addressing alcohol-related issues, methadone programs have proven effective in reducing substance abuse rates.
+Organizations like NAMA Recovery advocate for comprehensive approaches, combining medication and counseling to tackle addiction.
+Additionally, rehab centers play a crucial role in providing structured environments for individuals seeking long-term recovery.
+So, which one should be an example to a small Baltic country which has long struggled with alcohol-related harm?

 Nordic alcohol policy challenged